Every Day, I get asked, which devices are the best eld devices for truckers? What are the top e logs for owner operators?

 You may want to look at an ELD with the most robust back office features.
 This way you can analyze a multitude of reports and keep track of your team.
 You’ll want to be able to print these reports and share them as necessary.

-Choose the best features for you
+Choose the best features of e-logs for owner operators

 Some devices come with advanced features that others don’t.
 Again, you will want to select the features that are meaningful to you.